 Areas of Focus: Post-adoption training, RPC, PCIT, RAD, Child Welfare Trauma Training Toolkit, trauma-informed organization, trauma assessment and screening, disruptive behavior disorders

-Angela Tunno, PhD, is a post-doctoral fellow and a licensed clinical psychologist at Duke University Medical Center, the National Center for Child Traumatic Stress, and CCFH.
+Angela M. Tunno, Ph.D., is a medical instructor and a licensed clinical psychologist at Duke University Medical Center, the National Center for Child Traumatic Stress, and the Center for Child and Family Health.
 She received her doctorate in Clinical Child Psychology at the University of Kansas (KU) and completed her clinical internship at Duke University Medical Center.
 She received her M.S. in Applied Clinical Psychology at the University of South Carolina-Aiken.
-Prior to attending KU, she completed a one-year fellowship at the Centers for Disease Control and Prevention, Division of Violence Prevention, Prevention Development and Evaluation Branch where she helped develop and disseminate prevention efforts for child maltreatment and community violence.
-She specializes in clinical interventions for adolescents, children, and families presenting with an array of behavioral and emotional difficulties, including traumatic exposure and chronic emotion dysregulation.
-Dr. Tunno's research interests include public policy and advocacy for children, youth, and families; prevention of child maltreatment; resiliency factors post-traumatic experiences; and dissemination/implementation of evidence-based therapeutic interventions.
+Prior to attending KU, she completed a one-year fellowship at the Centers for Disease Control and Prevention (CDC), Division of Violence Prevention (DVP), Prevention Development and Evaluation Branch (PDEB) where she helped develop and disseminate prevention efforts for child maltreatment and community violence.
+She specializes in clinical interventions for adolescents, children and families presenting with an array of behavioral and emotional difficulties, including traumatic exposure and chronic emotion dysregulation.
+Her research interests include public policy and advocacy for children, youth, and families, prevention of child maltreatment, resiliency factors post-traumatic experiences, the intersection between trauma exposure and high-risk behavior (e.g., suicidality), and dissemination/implementation of evidence-based therapeutic interventions.

 Darden White, LPC, is a licensed clinician and clinical faculty with the NC Child Treatment Program.
 She obtained her MEd in Community Counseling from the University of Oklahoma in 2011.
 Ms. White specializes in Parent Child Interaction Therapy (PCIT) and effective prevention and treatment programs for families with young children who have behavioral concerns, including internalizing and externalizing disorders.
 She primarily provides therapeutic intervention and trains therapists to provide services to traditionally underserved populations.
 Ms. White is a Level 1 Trainer endorsed by PCIT International and serves as a member of the PCIT International Task Force on Marketing and Advertising.